amplience/dc-integration-middleware/docs/dev/add-integration.md

 - If your vendor has certain information in the root product instead of the variants, then it should replicate that information to all variants.
 - If your vendor doesn't have product variants (or the root product is separate), then it should create at least one representing the root product.
 - If your vendor does not support a product search by keyword, it would be confusing if the ecomm toolkit product selector search didn't work at all.
 You should implement a method that lists all products and filters them manually.
+- If your vendor does not support pagination for a method that requires it, it should be implemented by fetching everything and using `getListPage` to slice the list appropriately.

 #### Unit testing